Sydney harbour bridge

 Anzac Bridge

-Spanning the distance between Pyrmont and Glebe Island, the Anzac Bridge, with its eight-lane expanse, pays homage to the valour of soldiers who served in World War I. Named after the Australian and New Zealand Army Corps (Anzac), the bridge stands as a poignant symbol of remembrance.
+Spanning the distance between Pyrmont and Glebe Island, the Anzac Bridge, with its eight-lane expanse, pays homage to the courage of soldiers who served in World War I. Named after the Australian and New Zealand Army Corps (Anzac), the bridge symbolises remembrance.

-Commemorating 25 years since its inauguration, the Anzac Bridge represents not just a vital link in Sydney’s infrastructure but a tribute to the sacrifices made during times of conflict.
+Commemorating 25 years since its inauguration, the Anzac Bridge represents a vital link in Sydney’s infrastructure and a tribute to the sacrifices made during times of conflict.
 As you traverse its length during the Seven Bridges Walk, take a moment to reflect on the historical significance embedded in this modern marvel and appreciate the enduring spirit of Anzac.

 Iron Cove Bridge

 Linking the suburbs of Drummoyne to Rozelle, the Iron Cove Bridge stands as a testament to architectural heritage, earning its place on the Seven Bridges Walk.
-With its opening in 1955, this heritage-listed bridge spans a total length of 461 meters, offering both a practical transportation route and a visual delight for pedestrians.
+Opened in 1955, this heritage-listed bridge spans 461 meters, offering both a practical transportation route and a visual delight for pedestrians.

-As you traverse its length, you will find yourself immersed in the historical charm encapsulated by the Iron Cove Bridge.
-Beyond being a mere crossing, it serves as a connection between communities, a pathway through time, and a captivating landmark contributing to Sydney’s rich architectural tapestry.
-Explore the unique blend of history and functionality as you make your way across this significant bridge during your Seven Bridges Walk journey.
+As you traverse its length, you will immerse yourself in the historical charm of the Iron Cove Bridge.
+Beyond being a mere crossing, it connects communities, a pathway through time, and a captivating landmark contributing to Sydney’s rich architectural tapestry.
+Explore the unique blend of history and functionality as you cross this significant bridge during your Seven Bridges Walk journey.

 • Address: Victoria Road, Sydney, NSW.